protegeproject/webprotege/readme.md

 - Multiple file formats for upload and download of ontologies (supported formats: RDF/XML, Turtle, OWL/XML, OBO, and others)

 WebProtégé runs as a Web application.
 End users access it through their Web browsers.
-They do not need to download nor install any software.
-We encourage end users to use our hosted solution at: https://webprotege.stanford.edu
+They do not need to download or install any software.
+We encourage end-users to use

+https://webprotege.stanford.edu

 If you have downloaded the webprotege war file from GitHub, and would like to deploy it on your own server,